Chemical oxygen demand (COD) is a critical waste treatment measurement in everything from municipal systems to food manufacturing waste streams.

 What is Chemical Oxygen Demand?

 Chemical oxygen demand (COD) is an indirect measurement of the amount of organic matter in a sample.
-With this test, you can measure virtually all organic compounds that can be digested by a digestion reagent.
+When performing a COD test, you can measure virtually all organic compounds that can be digested by a digestion reagent.
+Performing this test the correct way is important in determining wastewater treatment effectiveness and can help diagnose any problems in treatment.

-COD contrasts with biochemical oxygen demand (BOD), which relies on the use of microorganisms to break down the organic material in the sample by aerobic respiration over the course of a set incubation period (typically five days).
+COD contrasts with biochemical oxygen demand (BOD), which relies on the use of microorganisms to break down the organic material in the sample by aerobic respiration over an incubation period (typically five days).

 BOD and COD correlate with one another in virtually all samples, but BOD is always lower than COD as the biochemical breakdown of organics is often not as complete as the chemical method.